 All told, over 9,453 career plate appearances, Helton was about 33% better than the average player in the fundamental hitting skills of getting on base and hitting for extra bases.
 No matter what ballpark he played in, Helton had a keen eye at the plate and was a doubles machine with respectable home run pop.
 In addition, as we’ve seen, he was an excellent defensive first baseman.

-Todd Helton is a borderline Hall of Famer, but that’s hardly something to be embarrassed about.
+Todd Helton was a borderline Hall of Famer, but that’s hardly something to be embarrassed about.
 His road stats trouble me, but, to be fair, the Rockies as a team are consistently the worst-hitting road team.
 The players on the Rockies have to make adjustments all year long for breaking balls that don’t break at Coors and fall off a table on the road.
 It’s not an easy thing to do full-time, especially for 17 years.
 While perhaps Helton under-performed in road games, he over-performed in home games, even by the lofty Mile High standards.

 Thanks for reading.
 Please follow Cooperstown Cred on X @cooperstowncred.

-1. Now THAT’S something I’d never considered: how a Colorado player’s road stats might be (also) depressed because of difficulties in adjusting to parks outside of Denver, something hitters in with “normal” home parks never have to deal with.
+Now THAT’S something I’d never considered: how a Colorado player’s road stats might be (also) depressed because of difficulties in adjusting to parks outside of Denver, something hitters in with “normal” home parks never have to deal with.

-1. You can look at the flip side of that as well.
+You can look at the flip side of that as well.
 How do teams perform after playing a road series in Colorado?
 As an example, the Dodgers have their lowest winning percentage against their next opponent when following a road trip to Colorado.

-2. OK this a great article but I might note that lets say he played for the Padres his whole career, we can’t say his numbers would be what they project.
+OK this a great article but I might note that lets say he played for the Padres his whole career, we can’t say his numbers would be what they project.
 My reasoning is that he would play more games at the stadium plus we might change his total approach to hitting in that stadium to hit for a better avg or more home runs depending on if he pulls the ball, sprays to all fields etc. So he might adapt to that park over time and actually hit better than you think.
 Also he might make adjustments that don’t work out, so to say the least I see him as a Hall of Famer just due to his stats, character and overall player.

-3. The Coors field thing is total BS!
+The Coors field thing is total BS!
 You play where you play.
 I’m sure nobody tried to hold it against someone who played home games at the Polo Grounds most of their careers (279 down the left field line and 258 down right ).
 Nobody questions Red Sox who took advantage of the monster or Yankees who often went to the short porch.
 Helton could flat out hit and play for that matter and deserves to be in the HOF.

-4. I always wondered why the prospect of PEDs were never brought up with Todd Helton.
+I always wondered why the prospect of PEDs were never brought up with Todd Helton.
 Looking at his statistics they are curious.
 From his age 24-30 seasons, his lowest single season HR total was 25 in his first full season, with the rest of those seasons at least 30, and two seasons in the 40s.
 At age 31 he only hit twenty, then never hit that total again.
 That seems like a precipitous drop off for someone who showed he had big HR power early in his career.
 If the drop in power had occurred in his mid thirties, it could be easily chalked up to aging, but at age 31 and beyond, it certainly makes me wonder.

 I’m not saying he definitely used PEDs, but that was the time period when PED use was most prevalent.
 Add to that such a huge drop in power while still playing half his games in the mile high air and anyone should wonder.

-1. It is suspicious that his power drop coincided with testing.
+It is suspicious that his power drop coincided with testing.
 Additionally, he was named in the leaked list of 100 or so players who tested positive in 2003.
 For my money, there is pretty much the same evidence that Sosa used as Helton.
 Both were on the leaked list, neither publicly tested positive, and both had considerable power drop offs after testing commenced.

-1. That’s false, or at least could be false.
+That’s false, or at least could be false.
 Helton’s name shows up on a list you can google online which has *zero* evidence backing it; actually, almost everyone believes it’s a deepfake, and you can find articles talking about the reasons why.

 There are only four specific players we *know* were positive in the 03 survey.
 They are Sosa, A-Rod, Manny, and Ortiz.
 Because those are the players reported on by the NY Times/major news outlets.
 We know those players were positive.
 If the list you found online was to be believed, then those outlets would also have reported that Pedro Martinez and Robby Alomar and Moises Alou and countless others were positive.
 They didn’t, because no one believes the random things they see on the internet.